 Since there is no vaccine or medicine to cure it until now, the World Health Organization (WHO) has advised everyone to take care of their hygiene.
 One can follow the mentioned measures to be safe from the virus.

-2. While coughing or sneezing, you must cover your mouth and nose with a tissue, handkerchief, or folded elbow.
+- While coughing or sneezing, you must cover your mouth and nose with a tissue, handkerchief, or folded elbow.
 Proper masks also come effective in such cases.
 Through this simple action, you can prevent germs and saliva from coming in contact with other people.
-Do not sneeze or cough into your hands as it may be transmitted to other people during contact.
+Do not sneeze or cough into your hands, as it may be transmitted to other people during contact.

 Visit Nepal 2020 and Coronavirus

-We have already talked about the impact of tourism on the Nepal Coronavirus.
-The pandemic has compelled us to postpone Visit Nepal 2020 campaign.
+We have already talked about the impact of tourism on the Nepal coronavirus.
+The pandemic has compelled us to postpone the Visit Nepal 2020 campaign.

-Visit Nepal 2020 is the third tourism promotion campaign initiated by Nepal Government.
+The Nepali government has launched its third tourism promotion campaign, Visit Nepal 2020.
 The first campaign was held in 1998 and the second in 2011.

-The campaign aims to attract more than 2 million tourists as the previous year 2019, the tourist count was 1.1 million.
+The campaign aims to attract more than 2 million tourists, as in the previous year, 2019, the tourist count was 1.1 million.

-Visit Nepal 2020 was coordinated by Suraj Vaidya (Chairman, SAARC Chamber of Commerce and Industry).
+Suraj Vaidya, the SAARC Chamber of Commerce and Industry's Chairman, organized Visit Nepal 2020.
 ‘Yeti’ was chosen as the campaign’s official mascot.

 But when a pandemic hits the world, tourism halted all around the world.
-On March 22, 2020 Government of Nepal announced the cancelation of Visit Nepal 2020.
+On March 22, 2020, the government of Nepal announced the cancellation of Visit Nepal 2020.

 Conclusion

-In a nutshell, Nepal is safe to travel with Coronavirus.
-Though, Nepal Government has made some travel restrictions.
-But the restriction is made the control the spread of the virus.
+In a nutshell, Nepal is safe to travel with a coronavirus.
+Though the Nepali government has made some travel restrictions.
+But the restriction is made to control the spread of the virus.
 Still traveling to Nepal is possible.
 If you are trying to travel to Nepal during this ongoing pandemic, concern us at Nepal Mother House.
 We will make your trip more convenient and safe.

 Tourism is one of the most lucrative businesses, and it has certainly cooled down due to this virus outbreak.
 However, to stop and contain this situation on time, it is crucial to stay updated and take on preventive measures.
 Even though some countries are free from its risks, there is no knowledge of what may happen.
 Thus, health must always be prioritized.
-It is necessary to take precautions because, as the saying goes, "Prevention is better than cure," it is still better to be prepared now than to face the consequences later.
+It is necessary to take precautions because, as the saying goes, "Prevention is better than cure."
+It is still better to be prepared now than to face the consequences later.
 The First Wealth is Health!
-I hope this pandemic will control soon by God's Grace!!!
+By God's grace, I pray that this pandemic will soon be under control!